Snapback mechanism of sanctions against Iran: Impact on Iran’s nuclear program

 The snapback clause was intended as a check on Iran's nuclear ambitions, but its invocation (or the attempt thereof) has had complex effects on Iran's nuclear decisions.
 When the U.S. exited the JCPOA and attempted snapback, Iran initially exercised strategic patience - remaining in the deal and complying for a year after U.S. withdrawal.
 However, as sanctions relief evaporated, Tehran adopted a policy of incremental non-compliance.
 Starting in mid-2019, and accelerating after 2020, Iran began breaching JCPOA limits (enriching uranium beyond the 3.67% purity cap, expanding its stockpile, deploying advanced centrifuges, etc.) to pressure the remaining parties.
 Iranian officials explicitly tied these steps to the principle of reciprocity: if Iran does not get the deal's economic benefits due to snapback or equivalent measures, it will not unilaterally adhere to nuclear restrictions.
 By 2021–2022, Iran had enriched uranium to 60% purity - a level far above civilian needs and near weapons-grade.
 Although Iran insists its program is peaceful, this escalation is widely seen as leverage and a hedge in case diplomacy fails.
 The threat of a formal U.N. snapback has elicited dire warnings from Tehran.
 Iranian leaders have said that if international sanctions are reimposed via snapback, Iran could take the drastic step of leaving the Nuclear Non-Proliferation Treaty (NPT).
-Throughout 2020, officials like Zarif hinted that snapback would force Iran to curtail cooperation with the International Atomic Energy Agency (IAEA).
+Throughout 2020, officials like Zarif hinted that snapback would force Iran to curtail cooperation with the IAEA.
 An adviser to Iran's negotiating team, for instance, cautioned that Iran might expel IAEA inspectors and shut off monitoring cameras if U.N. sanctions returned.
 Such actions would sharply reduce transparency and could shorten the “breakout” time for Iran to potentially develop a weapon.
 Western analysts note this scenario would be extremely dangerous: it could trigger military strikes by the U.S. or Israel, who have vowed not to let Iran acquire a bomb.